dmlc/dgl/examples/pytorch/lda/README.md

 `%run example_20newsgroups.py`
  * Approximately matches scikit-learn training perplexity after 10 rounds of training.
  * Exactly matches scikit-learn training perplexity if word_z is set to lda.components_.T
  * To compute testing perplexity, we need to fix the word beta variables via MAP estimate.
-This step is not taken by sklearn and its beta part seems to contain another bug for dividing the training loss by the testing word counts.
-Nonetheless, I recommend setting `step_size["word"]` to a larger value to approximate a MAP estimate.
+This step is not taken by sklearn and its beta part seems to contain another bug by dividing the training loss by the testing word counts.
+Nonetheless, I recommend setting `step_size["word"]` to a larger value to approximate the corresponding MAP estimate.
  * The DGL-LDA model runs 50% faster on GPU devices compared with sklearn without joblib parallel.

 Advanced configurations